 To recover the amount due and owing under the judgment, you may:

-- Request for a writ of levy on property whereby the Bailiff will attend the property of the Judgment Debtor and seize the assets of the Judgment Debtor;
+- Request for a Warrant for Seizure of property (goods) whereby the Bailiff will attend the property of the Judgment Debtor and seize the assets of the Judgment Debtor;

-- Request for a writ on title against land owned by the Judgment Debtor;
+- Request for a Writ on title against land owned by the Judgment Debtor where the Bailiff can then sell same by public auction;

-- Proceed with bankruptcy proceedings against the Judgment Debtor in the case of individuals or winding up in the case of a company if the debt is over $2,000.00
+- Proceed with Bankruptcy proceedings against the Judgment Debtor in the case of individuals, or Winding Up in the case of a company.